mharen/mharen.github.io/_posts/2012/2012-11-16-how-to-convert-battery-powered-led.md

 They’re labeled B- and B+.
 Handy.

-It turns out I lopped the USB cable too short so I added some jumper wires between the plug and the board (don’t judge my ugly soldering…):
+It turns out I lopped the USB cable too short so I added some jumper wires between the plug and the board (don’t judge my ugly soldering...):

 ![2012-11-16 22.15.59.jpg](/assets/2012/2012-11-16 22.15.59.jpg)